foundations-fall-2016/session2/README.md

 A function is a list of commands that, in this case, are run when the event occurs.

+Try:

+- Click on elements on the page with the Console open

-We can call a function to run when the event occurs:
+Call the `show` function to run when the event (the user clicks on `mapClicker`) occurs:

 ```js
 var mapClicker = document.querySelector('.map');